Roommates + Landlords

 Unless you negotiated it before you began renting, a lease-break policy is unlikely to be included in your lease.
 If it is, however, it might lay out specific monetary penalties if the lease is broken in the slower winter months or if you're not flexible when it comes to showing the apartment to new renters.

 Whether or not your lease has a lease-break policy, you may face additional fees for cleaning or painting costs.
-One argument against that is based on the maintenance housing code, which requires landlords to paint every three years, but Davidson notes "that rule is not regularly followed” and might not hold water.
+One argument against that is based on the maintenance housing code, which requires landlords to paint every three years, but Davidson said "that rule is not regularly followed" and might not hold water.

 It's also worth investigating what your landlord is marketing your apartment for.
 If you were paying $2,500 and it is listed for $3,000, the landlord is violating the duty to mitigate damages.
 If the new rent is lower, you may have to pay the difference between your rent and the new rent.